owntone/owntone-server/README.md

 procedure for logging in to Spotify is a two-step procedure due to the current state of libspotify, but the web interface makes both steps available to you.

+Note that the address [http://forked-daapd.local:3689](http://forked-daapd.local:3689) must be working on your local network to complete the Spotify OAuth web login.
+The address is announced automatically via mDNS, but if that for some reason doesn't work then configure it via router or .hosts file.
+You can remove it again after completing the login.
+This is needed because the redirect_uri parameter of the Spotify token request is to this address.

 Spotify no longer automatically notifies clients about playlist updates, so you have to trigger updates manually.
 You can for instance set up a cron job that runs `/usr/bin/curl http://localhost:3689/api/update`